 Integrate with WMS

-Make sure your inventory tracking is integrated with your Warehouse Management System.
+Make sure your inventory tracking can integrate with your Warehouse Management System.
 You will have full visibility into what stock is on hand vs. the returns.
-You can also track their location in the warehouse, keep them away from defective ones and make sure that similar products are not being shipped out.
+You can also track their location in the warehouse, keep them away from defective ones. and make sure that you aren’t shipping out similar products.

 Reports and Analytics